NucleusEngineering/ai-agents/README.md

 Information that AI Agent can discuss with you is:

 * **Games:**  Get the information about the games you own.
 E.g.: `What games do I own?`
 * **Order Information:**  Get the lowdown on your Cloud Royale and Droid Shooter orders.
-E.g.: `Show me my orders for Droid Shooter`
+E.g.: `Show me my orders for Cloud Meow`
-* **Support Tickets:** Need help?
-Check the status of your support tickets right here.
-E.g.: `What are my support tickets?`
 * **Character Showcase:** See your awesome character in all its glory.
 E.g.: `Show me my character`
 * **Color Palettes:** Looking to spruce up your character?
 Get suggestions for cool color schemes.
-E.g.: `Change the color palette to the colors of Google for my character called Character B`
+E.g.: `Change the color of my character to yellow`
 * **Tips & Tricks:**  Level up your game with expert tips and tricks for Cloud Royale and Droid Shooter by viewing suggested replays.
-E.g.: `I'm looking to improve my game strategy in Cloud Royale.`
+E.g.: `I'm looking to improve my game strategy in Cloud Meow.`
 * **Generate new avatar:**  Get a new avatar with help of Generative AI.
 E.g.: `Create me a new avatar that looks like an orange cat.`
 * **Ask specific questions (RAG):**  Get grounded answers based on the specific documents supplied to Gemini.
-E.g.: `How do I assemble the artifact in Cloud Royale?`
+E.g.: `What are the blocks in Cloud Meow Game?`
 * **Try multiple languages:**  Speak with the model in any language you know!
-E.g.: `Que jogos tenho na minha conta?` (pt-PT)
+E.g.: `Que encomendas tenho na minha conta?` (pt-PT)

 # Example of 3D character representation:
 ![3D Character](static/images/3d_character_demo.png "3D Character preview")